The Toronto Intelligent Decision Engineering Laboratory

 TIDEL Research Group

-The applications we are currently studying include: scheduling, supply chain management, algorithm control, decision-making in uncertain and dynamic environments, and development of intelligent restaurant and hotel reservation systems.
+The applications we are currently studying include: scheduling, robotics, supply chain management, vehicle routing, decision-making in uncertain and dynamic environments, and development of intelligent restaurant and hotel reservation systems.
 Other broad areas of interest include security, planning and scheduling of web services, automated composition and software engineering.

 TIDEL is composed of graduate students working toward master's and doctorate degrees in industrial engineering and computer science, interns and post-docs.
 Members of TIDEL have diverse educational backgrounds, with undergraduate and graduate degrees from computer science, engineering science, industrial engineering, mechatronics and operations research, obtained from Canadian as well as international universities.
 This diversity is perfect for TIDEL's interdisciplinary approach to research: the variety of perspectives allows the team to gain a deeper understanding of problems and promotes the development of hybrid methodologies for solving them.